 FAQs – Part-time, Intermittent, or Reduced Work Schedule

-I am currently working, but my doctor tells me I must reduce my working hours due to my disability.
+I am currently working, but my physician/practitioner tells me I must reduce my working hours due to my disability.
 Can I file a claim for SDI benefits?

 Yes.
 If you are suffering a wage loss, we suggest that you file a claim.
 After we receive your properly completed claim, we will determine if you are otherwise eligible for SDI benefits.

-I was on disability for a few weeks, and now my doctor tells me I can return to work part-time.
+I was on disability for a few weeks, and now my physician/practitioner tells me I can return to work part-time.
 Will I still get State Disability Insurance benefits?

 If you return to work part time and still suffer a loss of wages, we can pay benefits equal to your wage loss but not more than your weekly benefit rate.
 We will look at what you earned on a weekly basis before your claim began, then subtract what you’re currently earning working part-time.
 The difference between the two figures is your wage loss, or the amount of wages you are losing by working part-time.
 If your wage loss is greater than your weekly benefit amount, you will receive benefits at your full SDI rate.
 If the wage loss is less than your weekly rate, you’ll receive the amount of your wage loss only.
 For an example of this breakdown, see Part-time Worker.